OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/13 February 2011.md

 - **Shortbread cookies** made with coconut oil are beneficial
 - **Veggies** are largely not good for human health due to life-preserving mechanisms like **lectins** and **anti-nutrients**
 - Nutrients can be obtained from animals; **wild-fed** is better but not necessary
+- Smoking tobacco is a clue and an aid for protection.

 ---

 ## Control System & Sociopolitical Manipulation